The Essential Need for Connection

 We have a fundamental need of connection to others and of interaction with fellow humans.
 We need friendly exchanges with others, and the cooperation essential to daily life absolutely demands that we are willing and able to participate, to play our parts.
 Feeling ourselves to belong as essential members of partnerships, families, friendship groups, social networks and workplaces brings us encouragement and nourishment of the soul, and enables us in turn to contribute to human life.

 When these essential bonds are weakened or break down, our isolation can bring discouragement, bitterness and despair.
+And many of us have been badly prepared in childhood for a life of cooperation with others, seeing others as critics, judges, rivals and even enemies.

 A Marriage in Crisis